Cellular and Molecular Physiology

 Honors Requirement

 Students must meet the Graduate School’s Honors requirement by the end of the fourth term of full-time study.
 Students must also maintain an overall High Pass average.
 Student progress toward these goals is reviewed at the end of the second term.
+Note that Honors grades in C&MP 630 or Lab Rotations courses are not counted towards the Honors requirements.

-Special Requirements for M.D./Ph.D.
+Special Requirements for M.D.-Ph.D.
 Students

-M.D./Ph.D. students must pass at least three graduate-level courses that are not part of the Yale School of Medicine’s regular M.D. program, including at least one C&MP course, preferably C&MP 560 or C&MP 580.
+M.D.-Ph.D. students must pass at least three graduate-level courses that are not part of the Yale School of Medicine’s regular M.D. program, including at least one C&MP course, preferably C&MP 560 or C&MP 580.
+Courses taken toward the M.D. degree can be counted toward the graduate school’s Honors requirement, provided that the course carries a graduate course number and the student has registered for it as a graduate course.
+Two laboratory rotations, each lasting five weeks, and one term of teaching are required.

 Master’s Degrees